Today's Lessons. Tomorrow's Leaders.

 "The robots are a cool way to promote agriculture because they excite kids," Goodgame said.
 "It sparks their interest and teaches them something rigorous that has value.
 Even if they don't become program coders, they learn to look at and solve problems in a different way.
 We're filling up the toolboxes of our future problem-solvers."

 Hardin adopted the junior program, designed to teach elementary students the basics of computer language through team-based challenges, for a Noble Academy workshop.
-He and Scott then contacted six area schools, which each selected two fourth- or fifth-graders to participate in the workshop taught by members of the Noble Foundation's Department of Computing Services.
+He and Scott then contacted six area schools, which each selected two fourth- or fifth-graders to participate in the workshop taught by members of the Noble Research Institute's Department of Computing Services.

 Jonathan Harris, known as "Jono" to his friends, is a fifth-grader at Plainview who participated in the workshop alongside teammate Amber Presley, a fifth-grader from Dickson.